Coraza Web Application Firewall vs Patchstack

 Which is more cost-effective: Coraza Web Application Firewall or Patchstack?

-Both providers offer free tiers, making it easy to start without commitment.
-Coraza Web Application Firewall scores higher for value (4.8/5).
+Coraza Web Application Firewall offers a free tier while Patchstack requires a paid plan.
 Total cost depends on your traffic volume, required features, and support level needs.

-Which works better with AWS: Coraza Web Application Firewall or Patchstack?
+Which is better for WordPress: Coraza Web Application Firewall or Patchstack?